 The same goes for health insurance; it’s probably paid as one bill for all employees, including office staff and owners.
 Health insurance is also usually a fixed amount regardless of the hours worked.
 Although some believe otherwise, I think in most instances health insurance should be included in overhead, not in your labor burden.
 There isn’t any advantage to placing it in labor, and a fixed monthly cost per employee might distort your burden rate if you have a lot of overtime or some employees are paid more than others.

-When cost of goods sold represents the same items you include in every cost estimate, you can quickly check your P&L to see how good your markup is.
-That’s because cost of goods sold represents your estimated costs.
-The markup factor represents your company’s overhead and profit needs.
-If you multiply your cost of goods sold by your markup, you should be reasonably close to your total revenue.
+Now, your cost of goods sold on your P&L will represent the same items you include in every cost estimate.
+That allows you to quickly check your P&L to see how good your markup is.
+Your cost of goods sold is comparable to your cost estimates, and your markup factor should match your overhead expenses and net profit.
+If you multiply cost of goods sold by your markup, you should be reasonably close to your total revenue.
 It won’t be perfect, especially if you’re only looking at a month or a quarter, but by looking at an annual P&L you’ll get a fairly decent idea of how well you’re pricing your jobs.

 The more important reason is so you can see how your company is performing financially and look for ways to make it better.
 For that, it helps to have your books setup properly.
 The P&L should serve as a decision-making tool for the business owner, and that’s much easier if the accounting matches what you are doing on a day-to-day basis, which is estimating jobs and calculating prices.

 Receive our white paper, “Estimating Profitably: Ten Tips to Improve Your Estimating Skills”

 Our weekly newsletter is sent most Wednesdays with a link to new articles and a reminder of upcoming events.
 Unsubscribe at any time.